PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 In that final moment, Boltac discovered that he wasn't afraid.
 He wasn't even angry.
 His last thought was of Asarah, and he was sad.
 Sad that he would never get to see her again.
 Sad that he would never again get to play the game of cheating her out of a drink, or drive her mad with his haggling, or marvel at the way her hair would bounce and turn like a living thing as she worked her way through the common room of her inn.

 At times like these, ordinary men try negotiating with death.
-They Offer every promise, pledge and advantage they can think of in exchange for life.
+They offer every promise, pledge and advantage they can think of in exchange for life.
 But Boltac was not an ordinary man.
 And certainly not an ordinary negotiator.
 At that moment he realized that his life alone was not worth negotiating for.
 If was to haggle with fate, it would not be for his life -- it would not be for his store or his fortune.
 Boltac was surprised to discover that, in the final accounting, those things were worth nothing to him.
 The only thing worth negotiating for was life with *her*.
 Without her, he couldn't come up with a reason to bother.

 As if in a dream, he watched two feet of steel emerge from the Orc's belly.
-The pike fell, not on Boltac's head, but next him on the cobbled street.
+The pike fell, not on Boltac's head, but next to him on the cobbled street.
 As the Orc's body fell away to one side, Boltac saw the Farm Boy standing there, trying to hold the Orc up with the sword Boltac had given him.
 No scream of victory echoed from the boy's throat.
 Instead he looked at the blood and the blade and the corpse that was dragging his hand towards the ground as if he couldn't quite understand what had just happened.
 "That blade is a quality item," Boltac said.
 Then he passed out.

 # 10 -- of Magic and Potions --826

 The Farm Boy was so terrified, he left the sword in the Orc.

 "Mister?
 Mister?
-What do I do."
+What do I do?"

 "Henh?" said Boltac, wondering why he wasn't being left to die in peace.
 Then he realized that he wasn't dead, but was in a tremendous amount of pain.
 "The store, get me to the store."